vikas-chaurasia21/Study-Sync-landing-page/README.md

 # StudySync Landing Page

-A responsive educational landing page built using HTML and CSS.
+A responsive landing page built using HTML and CSS.

 Features
 - Responsive design